bprafferty/Dr_Discovery/Wiki_HowToPlay.md

  - Note:
      - You have 1 life total
-     - Being bit by raptors and
+     - Being bit by raptors and/or
-        falling off the platform is
+        falling off the platform
-        Game Over
+        will send you back to the
+        start of the level.